Frequently Asked Questions About the CAST

 What is expected of students prior to attending their tutoring session?

 Please carefully read over the Student Tutoring Agreement.
-This document outlines how the Tutoring Center operates as well as the expectations and responsibilities of students who use the Center's services.
+This document outlines how the Center for Academic SucceSs & Tutoring (CAST) operates as well as the expectations and responsibilities of students who use the Center's services.

 What is the role of a tutor?